India has never been defensive about its stand on buying Russian oil; wanted the 'best deal' for the people: EAM Jaishankar | Headlines

 ''We have long been challenged by the...impact of cross-border terrorism.
 In the last two years, we also had a challenging situation on our northern borders,'' he said.

-He said a situation has arisen at the northern border that went against the understanding India had with its northern neighbor China.
+He said a situation has arisen at the northern border that went against understanding India had with its northern neighbour China.

 He said there are a whole host of other issues, like pandemics, climate change, and maritime security that impact India, which is one-fifth of humanity.